Sign In / Sign Out

 First-time TAs must attend a TA Orientation session.
 Registration is mandatory.
 New TAs only need to attend one of the TA Orientations sessions.
 If you miss this orientation, email email@example.com as soon as possible; you still must complete the other components of the Graduate Assistant Training program your first semester as a TA.

-Dates for TA Orientation for Spring 2020 will be released soon.
+Dates for Fall 2020 TA Orientation will be posted in the spring.

 For questions specific to the Graduate Assistant Training program contact us at firstname.lastname@example.org.

 As teaching and research assistants, it is important to understand the expectations, rights and responsibilities of your position as a scholar, researcher, instructor and member of the broader academic community.
 The TA/RA position is an important role both to the ASU community and to the development of your professional identity.

 Diary of a New TA is a blog for future and new teaching assistants.
 Featuring advice from current and past teaching assistants.
 Diary of a New TA covers a broad array of TA-related issues and offers practical advice on everything from classroom management strategies to student communication and conduct.